elanmed/ff.nvim/README.md

 - Files are weighted and sorted in batches w/coroutines to avoid blocking the picker UI
 - New searches interrupt ongoing processing for previous searches
-- A max of `opts.max_results_considered` files with a fuzzy match are processed
+- A max of `vim.g.ff.max_results_considered` files with a fuzzy match are processed
     - Frecent files are checked for a fuzzy match first, then files from `fd`
-    - For empty inputs, a max of `opts.max_results_rendered` files are processed
+    - For empty inputs, a max of `vim.g.ff.max_results_rendered` files are processed
 - Extensive caching:
     - `fd` is executed once and cached when `setup` is called
     - Frecency scores are calculated once and cached when `find` is called
     - Info on open buffers are pulled once and cached when `find` is called
     - Icons are cached by extension to avoid calling `mini.icons` when possible
     - Results are cached for each user input (instant backspace search)
-- A max of `opts.max_results_rendered` results are rendered in the results window, preventing unecessary highlighting
+- A max of `vim.g.ff.max_results_rendered` results are rendered in the results window, preventing unecessary highlighting
 - Icons and highlights can be disabled for especially large codebases

 With these optimizations in place, I average around 20ms per keystroke on a codebase of 60k files.